PPM Express Help Center

 What do you need help with?

-Prioritization of roadmap items
+Prioritization of Roadmap items

-In this article, we will review the tools that you can use within PPM Express to prioritize roadmap items.
+In this article, we will review the tools that you can use within PPM Express to prioritize Roadmap items.

-PPM Expres provides several powerful prioritization frameworks that will be helpful if you need to determine priorities for your projects, tasks, objectives, ideas, and product features within your backlog.
+PPM Expres provides several powerful prioritization frameworks that will be helpful if you need to determine priorities for your Projects, tasks, objectives, ideas, and product features within your backlog.

-Prioritizing roadmap items
+Prioritizing Roadmap items

 Items prioritization can help you understand which items should be moved from the Backlog to the Planned group in the first place.
-Prioritization of roadmap items is available for both roadmap groups: Backlog and Planned.
+Prioritization of Roadmap items is available for both Roadmap groups: Backlog and Planned.
 When added to the Planned group, you can decide which items are more important and should be completed first.

-Prioritization frameworks are presented as default views on the table view of the roadmap dashboard.
+Prioritization frameworks are presented as default views on the table view of the Roadmap dashboard.
 It is also possible to edit the default views or create your own ones.
 You can easily switch from one framework to another by changing the view.

 Each prioritization framework (view) has a set of fields where you can provide values as required.
 The total score for each item will be calculated automatically according to the formula of the selected framework.

-To prioritize the roadmap items perform the following:
+To prioritize the Roadmap items perform the following:

-1. Open the roadmap dashboard and switch to the table view.
+1. Open the Roadmap dashboard and switch to the table view.

 2. Click on the General info button to open the existing views and select one of the prioritization frameworks (ICE, RICE, Value vs. Effort, WSJF, MoSCoW).
 The ICE framework is selected as an example.